 Finding Usages of Related Entities

-This command enables you to find usages of entities that are somehow related to the selected symbol (for example, textual occurrences, dynamic references, etc.) in the specific scope.
+This command enables you to find usages of entities that are somehow related to the selected symbol (for example, textual occurrences, dynamic references, and so on) in the specific scope.
 You can invoke this command from the editor, from the File Structure window and other tool windows.

 To perform advanced search for usages

-- Use check boxes in the Find column to specify what kind of relates symbols should be included in the results.
+Use checkboxes in the Find column to specify what kind of relates symbols should be included in the results.
 Depending on the original symbol, the set of options varies.
-E.g., if it is a type, you can look for usages of members; if it is a delegate, you can look for delegate target, etc. For more information, see Search Properties dialog.
+For example, if it is a type, you can look for usages of members; if it is a delegate, you can look for delegate target, and so on.
+For more information, see Search Properties dialog.